Central Public Works Department: Recruitment

-The recruitment as entry level for middle management is made through Engineering Services Examination (ESE) conducted by Union Public Service Commission.
+The recruitment as entry level for middle management is made through Engineering Services Examination (ESE)/ Architects Group 'A' Recruitment conducted by Union Public Service Commission.
 Only top candidates in ESE get a chance to join CPWD strictly on merit basis.
 During probation period, the selected candidates undergo rigorous training of 52 weeks at National CPWD Academy situated in Ghaziabad (U.P). which transforms them into competent Architects/Engineers cum bureaucrats.
 During the normal career progression one rises to Chief Architect/Engineer, then to Additional Director General and further to Special Director General.
 The apex level post in CPWD is of Director General, CPWD who also acts as technical advisor to the Government of India.
 Recently the Government of India has given the approval for creation of one more post of Director General (Planning).
 So from now onwards CPWD has two Director General Posts.

-The job in CPWD is challenging yet rewarding.
-With pan India presence, CPWD has been involved in construction of strategically important mega projects all over the country including border areas.
-CPWD is well known for quality construction and timely completion of projects following which it has huge list of successful projects and departments as well as clients which it has served.

 There are three cadres in CPWD: